Community Development Coordinator

 - Strong attention to detail and proficiency with computer systems and software

-- Successful CORI check
+- Successful completion of CORI records check

 Amherst College is pleased to provide a comprehensive, highly competitive benefits package that meets the needs of staff and faculty and their families.
 Benefits are an important part of our overall compensation, so it is critical that you review all of the options to ensure it meets your total compensation requirements.
 Click here for Benefits Information .